Langtang Trek - 8 Days

 Are airport transfers provided?

-Do I need to book flights early?
+Do I need domestic flights?